vwkd/code-system/src/languages/rust/data type/collection.md

 - index can be dynamic
 - beware: direct index copies element, must use reference for heap-allocated data type since move is not possible ❗️
 - beware: can't access elements and also mutate collection, would be two borrows where at least one is mutable ❗️

+reference to vector of Type can be coerced to reference to slice of Type ???
+Or only of trait objects